ruchit878/config-repo/Lab12/Lab12.md

 ---

 ## Conclusion 🎉
-With zero manual POM edits and **table‑driven project setup**, you now run **128‑bit distributed tracing** on Spring Boot 3.4.5—viewable in logs, Zipkin, and optional Actuator endpoints.
+You now have **128‑bit distributed tracing** with Spring Boot 3.4.5 using **Micrometer + Zipkin**, with logs and UI verification.
+Just remember to manually add the required tracing dependencies after generation.